L-36.com

 Edit Hide Help

-Wed night - S winds 5 to 10 kt.
-Seas 2 to 3 ft.
-Wave detail: E 3 ft at 8 seconds.
+Sat night - S winds 10 to 15 kt.
+Seas 3 ft.
+Wave detail: S 3 ft at 5 seconds and se 3 ft at 8 seconds.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will prevail through at least Thursday, with a cold front to impact the region late in the week.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - Atlantic high pressure will prevail through today.
+A strong cold front will push across the waters Sunday afternoon and evening bringing a period of hazardous winds and seas.
+Improving conditions arrive Monday as high pressure quickly returns.

 7 Day Forecast for Marine Location Near Yemassee, SC